Skip to content

 This is assuming, of course, that Thomson himself is guaranteed to return for his third full season at the helm.
 He should be.
 I am pretty sure of that.
 You do not make that change at this point in time.
 In an offseason in which a lot else has to change, the Phillies need what Thomson brings from a human management standpoint.
 The manager left his critics plenty of openings for how he handled both his pitching staff and his lineup throughout this series.
 On the other hand, you can’t manage your way around a lineup that isn’t hitting.

 The talent itself needs to be the focus.
 Schwarber and Harper are bedrocks of consistency and sensibility in their approach.
 The rest of the lineup is maddeningly prone to uncompetitive at-bats that tend to happen in unison.
 That includes Turner, who went 0-for-4 with two strikeouts in Game 4 and is now 8-for-40 with five walks and nine strikeouts since the start of last season’s NLCS.
-During his first two years with the Phillies, he has looked closer to the hitter he was at the beginning of his career than the one who hit .317 with a .370 on-base percentage and .900 OPS from 2019-21.
-Turner swung at a career-high 54% of the pitches he saw this season, up nearly 10 percentage points from where he was during his peak.
+During his first two years with the Phillies, he has looked closer to the hitter he was at the beginning of his career than the one who hit .317 with a .370 on-base percentage and .900 OPS from 2019 to 2021.
+Turner swung at a career-high 53.7% of the pitches he saw this season, up nearly 10 percentage points from where he was during his peak.

 “I personally think we get ourselves out,” Turner said.
 “It doesn’t matter who’s on the mound.
-I know I feel that way personally and I think a lot of the guys in this room would feel that way as well.
+I know I feel that way personally, and I think a lot of the guys in this room would feel that way as well.
 Hitting is very tough.
-It’s easy to sit in the dugout and say don’t swing at this pitch or do this or do that.
-We say it all the time, it’s so easy from over here in the dugout when someone else is hitting.
-But when you are in the box and there’s a guy on the mound throwing 95 miles an hour and has all sorts of things going on, it’s easy to say do this or do that, but when you are in the box you have to make a decision on how you are going to compete.
-I think we want to compete and we have a great lineup and great offensive players and, honestly, we get ourselves out.”
+It’s easy to sit in the dugout and say, ‘Don’t swing at this pitch' or do this or do that.
+We say it all the time.
+It’s so easy from over here in the dugout when someone else is hitting.
+But when you are in the box and there’s a guy on the mound throwing 95 miles an hour and has all sorts of things going on, it’s easy to say, ‘Do this or do that,’ but when you are in the box, you have to make a decision on how you are going to compete.
+I think we want to compete and we have a great lineup and great offensive players, and, honestly, we get ourselves out.”

 Turner, who is signed to a $300 million contract that runs through 2033, isn’t going anywhere.
 The key decisions that need to be made will involve roster spots with more optionality.
-The top two: Bohm, who is two years away from free agency and could conceivably be traded for a player with a different skill set; and Marsh, whose bat brings value as a center fielder but who can be upgraded in left.
+The top two: Bohm, who is two years away from free agency and could be traded for a player with a different skill set; and Marsh, whose bat brings value as a center fielder but who can be upgraded in left.
 The Phillies have some interesting directions they can turn this offseason.
 But how willing are they to shake things up?

-On Wednesday night, those were the questions that swirled as the bass line of OMG thumped through Citi Field, October’s newest darlings lingering long past the final out, as the game’s former fancy new things slunk silently to the visitors’ clubhouse.
+On Wednesday night, those were the questions that swirled as the bass line of “OMG” thumped through Citi Field, October’s newest darlings lingering long past the final out, as the game’s former fancy new things slunk silently to the visitors’ clubhouse.